input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 ### 1.3.1 Oblivious Leader Selection

-As Explained into [DGKR18 -  Ouroboros Praos_ An adaptively-secure, semi-synchronous proof-of-stake blockchain](https://eprint.iacr.org/2017/573.pdf), Praos protocol possesses the following basic characteristics :
+As Explained into [DGKR18 -  Ouroboros Praos_ An adaptively-secure, semi-synchronous proof-of-stake blockchain](https://eprint.iacr.org/2017/573.pdf), Praos protocol presents the following basic characteristics :
-- **Privacy**: Only the selected leader knows they have been chosen as slot leader until they reveal themselves, often by publishing a proof.
+- **Slot Leader Privacy**: Only the selected leader knows they have been chosen as slot leader until they reveal themselves, often by publishing a proof.
 This minimizes the risk of targeted attacks against the leader since other network participants are unaware of the leader's identity during the selection process.

 - **Verifiable Randomness**: The selection process uses verifiable randomness functions (VRFs) to ensure that the leader is chosen fairly, unpredictably, and verifiably.
 The VRF output acts as a cryptographic proof that the selection was both random and valid, meaning others can verify it without needing to know the leader in advance.